Memotech-Bill/PicoBB/README.md

 ### Connecting to the Console versions (from Raspberry Pi)

-If using USB, connect as
+If using USB the Pico device may appear as any of `/dev/ttyACMn`, where n is a small integer.
+To avid this, the [tools folder](tree/master/tools) contains a udev rule which creates a link `/dev/pico` to the current connection.
+With this rule in place, connect using:

-      picocom /dev/ttyACM0
+      picocom /dev/pico

 Or if using Raspberry Pi serial port, connect as